 Google Analytics and Search Console are Google’s free tools for webmasters.
 Using both tools helps you rank your site on search engines, drive traffic, and generate sales.

-In this article, we have put together meaningful insights for Google Analytics and Search Console, helping you travel an extra mile while trying to beat your competitors on Google.
+In this article, we have put together meaningful insights for Google Analytics and Search Console, helping you travel the extra mile while trying to beat your competitors on Google.

 Let’s proceed and learn how to use Google Search Console and Analytics the smarter way possible.